 If you activate this option and your iPhone runs out of storage, high-resolution photographs and videos will be replaced with low-resolution ones, freeing up space on your device.

-At any moment, you can download full-resolution media from iCloud.
-Even though this option is enabled by default, you can check it in the Photos app settings.
+You can download full-resolution media from iCloud at any moment.
+Although this option is enabled by default, you can check it in the Photos app settings.

 Here’s how to go about it: